-UG460: EFR32 Series 1 Long Range Configuration Reference
+UG460.2: EFR32 Series 2 Long Range Configuration Reference

-To help customers achieve the crucial design element of maximum effective range, Silicon Labs has developed a Long Range radio profile for the EFR32 Series 1 family of Wireless MCU devices.
+To help customers achieve the crucial design element of maximum effective range, Silicon Labs has a Long Range radio profile for the EFR32 Series 2 family of Wireless MCU devices, fully compatible with the existing solution on Series 1.
+From the current lineup, only SubGHz capable ones are supported, namely FG23/FG25/FG28.
 This guide introduces the profile, describes its development, and examines underlying details that enable it to realize extended range.
-It also includes an exercise to build a Range Test example using Simplicity Studio 5 and to explore the Long Range profile, so that you can guickly begin implementation in your next project.
+It also includes an exercise to build a Range Test example using Simplicity Studio 5 and to explore the Long Range profile, so that you can quickly begin implementation in your next project.

-This guide is designed for developers who would like to test long range performance on EFR32 Series 1 devices using Simplicity Studio 5 and Silicon Labs development hardware.
-It provides instructions to get started using the example applications provided with the Gecko SDK Suite (GSDK) v3.
+This guide is designed for developers who would like to test long range performance on EFR32 Series 2 devices using Simplicity Studio 5 and Silicon Labs development hardware.
+It provides instructions to get started using the example applications provided with the Gecko SDK Suite (GSDK) v4.